ian-barnes/ian-barnes.github.io/test.md

 ---
 title: Test page
 ---
-This is a test post.
+This is a test page.

 It is written using Markdown.